metacpan/metacpan-cpan-extracted/distros/C/CGI-Alternatives/README.md

 [https://metacpan.org/release/local-lib](https://metacpan.org/release/local-lib)

+# BUT I DON'T WANT TO USE A FRAMEWORK

+Then take a look at [CGI::Tiny](https://metacpan.org/pod/CGI%3A%3ATiny), specifically [https://metacpan.org/pod/CGI::Tiny#COMPARISON-TO-CGI.PM](https://metacpan.org/pod/CGI::Tiny#COMPARISON-TO-CGI.PM)

 # SEE ALSO

-[Task::Kensho](https://metacpan.org/pod/Task::Kensho) - A Glimpse at an Enlightened Perl
+[Task::Kensho](https://metacpan.org/pod/Task%3A%3AKensho) - A Glimpse at an Enlightened Perl

 # AUTHOR INFORMATION